afernandezrios90/sonarqube-influxdb2-exporter/README.md

 Two sample dashboard definitions are provided as well:
 - Detailed dashboard
-  - User is able to select one project, pre-filtering by Tag
+  - User is able to select one project, pre-filtering by tag
   - For a given project, it displays the last value of 4 most common rates: Reliability rating, Security rating, Technical Debt rating & Cove coverage
   - For a given project, it displays the historical value of 4 most common metrics: bugs, vulnerabilities, code coverage & code smells